 Even when broader terms such as “intellectual impairment” or “mental disorder” are used to determine eligibility the lack of a consistent, clear definition of those terms results in uncertainty for people with FASD or the denial of assistance.

-Anne Cregan, Partner, Pro Bono who is leading G+T’s advocacy efforts, says many people with FASD face significant difficulty in accessing support simply because their disability doesn’t fit the Government’s current definitions.
+Anne Cregan, Partner, Pro Bono lawyer who is leading G+T’s advocacy efforts, says many people with FASD face significant difficulty in accessing support simply because their disability doesn’t fit the Government’s current definitions.

 “People with FASD are missing out on support and on recognition of their disability in the criminal justice system not because they need it any less than people with other forms of disability but because they have a disability that doesn’t meet the eligibility criteria.
 There is no policy basis for their exclusion and often they need the same type of support for the same reasons as someone with an intellectual disability or autism spectrum disorder but they miss out because they have FASD.